Valencia Itineraries

 Handpicked tips from top-rated activities in Valencia to help you make the most of your visit.

-Refreshment at Horchatería Santa Catalina
+Mid-afternoon break: Horchatería Santa Catalina (traditional horchata)